 We are mindful that far too many of the world’s most vulnerable people are still left behind despite successes achieved by the Millennium Development Goals.
 Finishing the task of ending extreme poverty will require a comprehensive approach that tackles the root causes of poverty; including preventable illness, a lack of quality education, joblessness, corruption, gender inequality and discrimination.
 These and other root causes often engender deep-seated feelings of insecurity, hopelessness, shame and marginalization that also need to be overcome.
 Religious and faith-based institutions are uniquely positioned because they already offer a holistic and more sustainable approach that includes the potential of transforming cultures, hearts, and minds to combat poverty.

 In their differing ways faith traditions and teachings ask us to combat injustice and to uplift the poorest in our midst.
 Our sacred texts agree that the moral test of the economy is around how the weakest and most vulnerable are faring.
-According to these same teachings ending extreme poverty will require restoring right relationships between people, affirming human dignity and improving well-being.
+According to these same teachings ending extreme poverty will require restoring right relationships between people and creation, affirming human dignity and improving well-being.

 OUR CALL TO ACTION: